 8. Encourage local area Mosques, scholars, and Islamic organizations to get active in the battle against extremism.
 Invite them to speak at community forums.
 Video and place the speeches on Internet.
 Give them a local and global platform to advance a moderate interpretation of Islam.
 If thousands of Mosques did this each year the Internet would overflow with the voice of reason and moderation.

 9. Encourage your State to implement school based programs to identify radicalization.
-In Fairfax County, VA, a school must report any threats to teachers or the school to the local police.
+In many school systems, a school must report any threats to teachers or the school to the local police.
 School policies could be expanded to include apparent violent radicalization.

 10. Report suspicious behavior.
-I’ve seen this sign a hundred times and still don’t know what it means.
+You’ve probably seen this sign a hundred times and still don’t know what it means.
 I figure it means if you see a guy wearing a parka with hard bulges under it, it is 95 degrees out, and he is sweating mumbling to himself “God is great”.
-Not likely you’re going to see that but get the word from your local police or DHS office and find out exactly what they mean by it.
-Someone taking pictures of a local power plant with a telephoto lens might be exactly the type of thing DHS and the plant’s security office want to know about.
-Find out then pass that information — along with contact numbers — to websites, blogs, your community groups, friends, etc.
+Not likely you’re going to see that but get the official word from your local police FBI, or DHS office and find out exactly what they mean by it.
+There is a nationwide joint FBI-DHS program with State and local law enforcement to identify and report suspicious behavior (Suspicious Activity Reporting – SAR).
+Get the facts and then pass that information — along with contact numbers — to websites, blogs, your community groups, friends, etc.

 11. Don’t support organized crime.
 Do your kids take drugs?
 Well, I’m here to tell you there is a nexus between drug gangs, illegal weapons sales, and terrorists.
-And the same smuggling networks used to bring in illegals also bring in would be terrorists.
+And the money acquired from selling weapons and drugs sometimes goes to support terrorism activities.
 It’s illegal.
 Don’t support it.
 Make sure your kid’s school sends out the same message about drugs.

 12. Share these ideas with others.
 This is a battle for the future of civilization.
 So act locally, but think big picture.
 If you have a friend on the opposite Coast, send this list to him or her and encourage that person to get engaged.
 If every community in the US conducted these actions we would all be collectively much safer.